Eigenstate Thermalization Hypothesis and Free Probability

-where $E^+_{ij}=(E_i+E_j)/2$, $\omega_{ij}=E_i-E_j$ and $S(E)$ is the thermodynamic entropy at energy $E$.
-While $\mathcal A$ represents the microcanonical expectation value of $A$, $F_E^{(2)}(\omega)$ depends implicitly on the observable $A$ ($|f_A(E, \omega)|^2$ with the standard notations \cite{dalessio2016from}) and it is associated to correlations on energy shell.
-In this paper, we will refer to them as \emph{on-shell correlations}.
-The ETH assumptions \eqref{ETH} allow one to fully describe the local relaxation of observables to thermal equilibrium as well as to characterize two-time dynamical correlation functions \cite{khatami2013fluctuation, dalessio2016from}.
-Since its formulation, ETH has motivated a considerable body of numerical \cite{rigol2008thermalization, rigol2010quantum, polkovnikov2011colloquium} and analytical work \cite{polkovnikov2011colloquium, anza2018eigenstate}, also in relation to quantum entanglement \cite{vidmar2017entanglement, murthy2019structure, brenes2020multipartite}.
-However, despite its successes, there are still important open issues concerning the foundations of ETH.
-In fact, while the validity of ETH has been established for a few body semi-classical problems \cite{Shnirelman1993}, the substantial challenge is to demonstrate ETH in the context of many-body systems.
-Recently, with the goal of describing thermal correlations of $q$ times, Ref.\cite{foini2019eigenstate} argued that it is necessary to relax any assumption of independence and gaussianity on them, and introduced a general version of ETH which predicts the joint statistical properties of $A_{ij}$.
-This was deduced from {\em typicality} arguments \cite{goldstein2010long,goldstein2010normal,goldstein2006canonical,reimann2010canonical,reimann2016typical}, as applied to small rotations of nearby energy levels.
-Such perspective and counting arguments inspired by RMT lead to the understanding of the finite contribution of different matrix elements to multi-time correlation functions directly from a diagrammatic approach.
-The existence of matrix elements correlations beyond Eq.\eqref{ETH}, recently confirmed numerically \cite{brenes2021out, wang2021eigenstate}, has motivated discussions on the finer structure of the ETH \cite{dymarsky2018bound, chan2019eigenstate, murthy2019bounds, richter2020eigenstate}.
-In this paper, we identify the intimate relation between the general form of the ETH and \emph{Free Probability theory}.
-The latter can be thought of as the generalization of classical probability to non-commutative random variables, where the concept of ``free independence'' or ``{freeness}'' extends the one of ``independence''.
-Introduced by Voiculescu around 1985 in connection to the theory of operator algebras \cite{voiculescu1985symmetries}, Free Probability theory turned out to have important links with several branches of mathematics and physics \cite{morampudi2019many, bellitti2019hamiltonian}, such as RMT \cite{mingo2017free} and combinatorics.
-In the ETH context addressed here, we are interested in the combinatorial theory of free probability, which is based on free cumulants and the concept of non-crossing partitions \cite{speicher1997free}. \\ Our methodology is to use the properties of the ETH matrix elements and their diagrammatic description to link it with the mathematical structure of free probability.
+In this paper, we characterize this structure by identifying its intimate relation between the general form of the ETH and \emph{Free Probability theory}.
+The latter can be thought of as the generalization of classical probability to non-commutative random variables, where the concept of ``{freeness}'' extends the one of ``independence''.
+Introduced by Voiculescu in connection to the theory of operator algebras \cite{voiculescu1985symmetries}, Free Probability theory turned out to have important links with several branches of mathematics and physics \cite{ebrahimi2016combinatorics, morampudi2019many, bellitti2019hamiltonian}, such as RMT \cite{mingo2017free} and combinatorics.
+We are here interested in the combinatorial aspects of Free Probability, based on free cumulants and non-crossing partitions \cite{speicher1997free}. \\ Using these tools, we show that the higher-order correlation functions of generic physical systems are determined by basic quantities: the thermal free cumulants, thus providing a sort of generalized Wick theorem.
+Our methodology is to use the properties of the ETH matrix elements and their diagrammatic description to link them with the free probability mathematical structure.
 We will first recall the derivation of the general form of ETH, based on invariance with respect to local rotations of nearby energy levels.
 By discussing the ETH diagrams relevant to correlation functions, we will show that they are in one-to-one correspondence to non-crossing partitions.
-Our main result is an explicit expression for the thermal free cumulants -- connected correlation functions of order $q$ -- in terms of sums of the matrix elements over non-repeated indices: simple loops in the diagrammatic language, discussed in \cite{foini2019eigenstate}.
-Moreover, thanks to the results of Free Probability we provide an expression for high order multi-time correlation functions in terms of free cumulants.
-This leads to directly linking thermal free cumulants to the Fourier transform of the ETH on-shell correlation of order $q$.
-As a byproduct, these relations allow us to deduce bounds on the behaviour of on-shell correlations in the frequency domain.\\
+Our main result is an explicit expression for the thermal free cumulants in terms of sums of the matrix elements over non-repeated indices: simple loops in the diagrammatic language discussed in \cite{foini2019eigenstate}.
+The thermal free cumulants are hence linked to the Fourier transform of the ETH on-shell correlation of order $q$.
+As a byproduct, free probability allows us to deduce bounds on the behaviour of on-shell correlations in the frequency domain.\\